SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 Assumptions: `kubectl` is deployed and configured to point to your Kubernetes cluster

-1) Optionally copy the `generated-templates` directory with contents if this is on a different host
+1) Optionally, copy the `generated-templates` directory with contents if this is on a different host

 2) Initiate the deployment:
 ```bash